LWY2012/Coin-Toss-Simulator/README.md

-A coin toss simulator
+A coin toss simulator show with matplotlib

-Show with matplotlib
+You can use your own coin images and you only need change the path in coin.py